Country music

-Country music, also known as country and western or simply country, is a music genre known for its ballads and dance tunes, identifiable by both traditional lyrics and harmonies accompanied by banjos, fiddles, harmonicas, and many types of guitar; either acoustic, electric, steel, or resonator guitars.
+Country music, also known as country and western or simply country, is a music genre originating from the United States.
+It is known for its ballads and dance tunes, identifiable by both traditional lyrics and harmonies accompanied by banjos, mandolins, fiddles, harmonicas, and many types of guitar; either acoustic, electric, steel, or resonator guitars.
 Once called hillbilly music, the term country music was popularized in the 1940s.

-It originated in the Southern United States, and spread throughout the Piedmont area of United States, from Louisiana along the Appalachian Mountains to New York.
+Country music was first developed in the South, and then spread throughout the Piedmont, from Louisiana along the Appalachian Mountains to New York.
 The music is believed to be derived from British folk music, brought to the United States during early waves of immigration.
 Rooted in American folk music, such as old-time and Southern Appalachian music, many traditions blended to form country music.
 In particular, this included cowboy and vaquero Western music and African-American traditional folk songs and spirituals.
-Mexican, Irish, and Gospel music have had a formative influence on the genre, as have the Polynesian Hawaiian music and the Southwestern styles of New Mexico and Tejano, as well as gospel music, blues modes from blues music.
+Mexican, Irish, and Gospel music have had a formative influence on the genre, as have Polynesian Hawaiian music and the Southwestern styles of New Mexico and Tejano, in addition to blues modes from blues music.

 Country music has remained an integral part of the American music scene, with a recent revitalization in interest since the early 2020s.
-In 2023, 45% of Americans reported listening to country music, an uptick in the genre's popularity.
+In 2023, 45% of Americans reported listening to country music, an increase in the genre's popularity.

 Origins

-The main components of the modern country music style date back to music traditions throughout the Southern United States and Southwestern United States, while its place in American popular music was established in the 1920s during the early days of music recording.
+The main components of the modern country music style date back to music traditions throughout the Southern United States and Southwestern United States, while its place in American popular music was established in the 1930s during the early days of music recording.
 According to country historian Bill C. Malone, country music was "introduced to the world as a Southern phenomenon."

 Migration into the southern Appalachian Mountains, of the Southeastern United States, brought the folk music and instruments of Europe and the Mediterranean Basin along with it for nearly 300 years, which developed into Appalachian music.
 As the country expanded westward, the Mississippi River and Louisiana became a crossroads for country music, giving rise to Cajun music.
 In the Southwestern United States, it was the Rocky Mountains, American frontier, and Rio Grande that acted as a similar backdrop for Native American, Mexican, and cowboy ballads, which resulted in New Mexico music and the development of western music, and it is directly related to Red Dirt, Texas country, and Tejano music styles.
-In the Asia-Pacific, the steel guitar sound of country music has its provenance in the music of Hawaii.
+In Oceania, the steel guitar sound of country music has its provenance in the music of Hawaii.